Overview:

 - Severe muscle weakness in the lower body

-- Loss of body functions such as bowel and bladder control
+- Loss of bodily functions such as bowel and bladder control.

-This surgery will be performed to remove the pressure on the nerves and stabilize the spine.
-Some of the commonly advised surgical options include:
+If surgery is determined to be the best course of action, one of the following may be performed to remove the pressure on the nerves and stabilize the spine.

 - Microdiscectomy to remove fragments of a herniated disc that are pressing on the nerves

-- Laminectomy to remove a part of the vertebral bone that is laying pressure on the sciatic nerve
+- Laminectomy to remove a part of the vertebral bone that is putting pressure on the sciatic nerve

-- Foraminotomy to enlarge the neuroforamen and give more room to the nerve roots
+- Foraminotomy to enlarge the neuroforamen and give more room for nerve roots

 - Facetectomy to relieve pressure on nerves caused by degenerated facet joints

-As sciatica pain is caused due to varied medical conditions, prevention may not always be possible.
-There are some basic steps that you can take to protect your back from any possible injury, trauma, or irritation that can lead to sciatica.
+As sciatica nerve pain is caused due to varied medical conditions, however, there are some basic steps that you can take to protect yourself from possible injury, trauma, or irritation that can lead to sciatica.
 These include:

 FAQS

-Q: How do I relieve sciatic nerve pain?
+Q: How do You relieve sciatic nerve pain?

-A: Most cases of sciatic nerve pain can be treated with rest, application of ice and hot packs, as well as simple stretching exercises, to relieve the pressure on the nerves.
-In case of more acute or chronic pain, it is advised to consult with a pain management specialist at Advanced Pain Care to follow a comprehensive sciatic nerve pain treatment plan.
+A: Most cases of sciatic nerve pain can be treated with rest, the application of ice and hot packs, as well as simple stretching exercises, to relieve the pressure on the nerves.
+In case of more chronic pain, our pain management specialists at Advanced Pain Care can provide you with a comprehensive plan for sciatica pain treatment.

 Q: What causes sciatica to flare up?

-A: Sitting for prolonged periods of time has been known to cause sciatica to flare up.
-Additionally, wrong postures and body mechanics, prolonged manual labor, and obesity are also said to cause sciatica to flare up.
+A: Sitting for prolonged periods has been known to cause sciatica to flare up.
+Additionally, improper posture, manual labor, and obesity are also common causes of a flare up.
+Consult one of our sciatica nerve pain doctors to understand the exact cause and the right treatment plan for your pain.

 Q: Is walking good for sciatic nerve pain?

 A: Walking is considered to be very effective when it comes to relieving sciatica pain.
 Regular walking helps to reduce inflammation and also releases pain-fighting endorphins into the bloodstream.
-However, if you do not adhere to proper body mechanics while walking – incorrect posture and walking patterns – it can lead to further pressure on the sciatica nerves, making the pain even worse.
+However, incorrect posture while walking can lead to further pressure on the sciatica nerves, making the pain even worse.
+We can help guide the correct physical activities for you, when it comes to the treatment and management of sciatica nerve pain.